 The Lefty Book Club is an international network of book clubs focused on understanding the world as members of the working class; building friendships and connections across geographical boundaries.
-We are currently offering four different book clubs a week, with more on the way, meeting virtually via Zoom and absolutely free of charge.
+We are currently offering five different book clubs a week, with more on the way, meeting virtually via Zoom and absolutely free of charge.
 All are welcome, even non-lefties and especially the left-curious.

 Current Reading Groups: